- Learning by experience, or experiential learning, is superior to learning via desk/room/book, only; it's more enjoyable, too. FMI champions it.

 2. Be on time.

 3. Openly communicate their needs, pleasures, and nots.
-Faketry will get us nowhere.
+Faketry hinders this process.

 Whether for summer or winter enrichment, test prep, help with the naturalization exam, or just a general safety net, be sure to contact me, and we can determine how to work together to create the results you or your child need(s).